Rasquin/cookbook/README.md

 ## Deployment
-This project is available in Github platform under the name of project-2-CCS [Link](https://www.mongodb.com/)
+This project is available in Github platform under the name of [Link](https://github.com/Rasquin/cookbook) This project is available in Heroku  platform under the name of  [Link]( https://git.heroku.com/monicas-cookbook.git)

 The wareframes are located in assets/wareframes/wireframeXS.pdf for xs wireframe [Link](https://www.mongodb.com/)